Anastacia: 1983–1997: Career beginnings

 Despite repeated rejections from record labels, Anastacia stayed true to her path.
 In 1994, she sang backing vocals for Jamie Foxx on his debut album Peep This, and in 1995 for Paula Abdul on her third studio album Head over Heels.
 From 1997 to 1999, she was a member of the funk/reggae/jazz/R&B cover band The Kraze.
-Also in 1997, she joined the gospel choir the Kurt Carr Singers—as the only White singer—and later collaborated with Cuban composer Omar Sosa on the songs Mi Negra, tu bombón and Tienes Un Solo, included in his album Spirit of the Roots.
-That same year, she found work as a receptionist at celebrity hairstylist José Eber’s Beverly Hills salon, but was fired a few months later for being "too outgoing" and having an "overpowering" voice.
+In July 1996, she sung in "the Choir of Life" for The Kurt Carr Singers on their record, No One Else The Choir were the Additional Background for the singers, and the album was released in March 1997.
+Later on was the collaborated with Cuban composer Omar Sosa on the songs Mi Negra, tu bombón and Tienes Un Solo, included in his album Spirit of the Roots.
+That same year, she found work as a receptionist at celebrity hairstylist José Eber's Beverly Hills salon, but was fired a few months later for being "too outgoing" and having an "overpowering" voice.

 Shortly afterward, she signed an exclusive contract to join an all-female music group with three other singers, including Michelle Visage.
 However, the project failed, and Anastacia was left bound by the restrictive contract.